 Marco is a volunteer for an organization (NSW Australia) that builds custom aids for people with disability, and has recently been looking at a project to create a ‘very large button’ IR remote control for a cable TV Set Top Box (STB).
 The custom unit needed basic functions (Channel Up/Down, Volume Up/Down and Power On/Off).
 Commercially available large button remotes have buttons that are still too small and/or they have too many buttons.
 Soon he hit a roadblock trying to capture some difficult Foxtel signals and searched all over the web looking for a solution.
 Needless to say, nothing worked out for him until he came across AnalysIR via Google.
 Once he started Troubleshooting the Big Button Infrared remote control with AnalysIR the root cause of his problems became obvious.

-The fifth member of our MakeIR series of devices & kits is the A.IR Shield Nano.
+The final member of our first MakeIR series of devices & kits is the A.IR Shield Photon.
 This shield works out of the box with AnalysIR and is essentially plug & play, with additional prototyping options.
-The shield comes attached to an Arduino nano compatible device (clone).
-Although designed specifically for AnalysIR, users can also upload IRremote, IRLib or any Arduino sketches that run on the Photon for Infrared remote control projects by customising the included firmware.
+The shield plugs into a (Particle) Photon with headers or pin-compatible clone.
+Although designed specifically for AnalysIR, users can also upload any sketches that run on the Photon for Infrared remote control projects by customising the included firmware.
 A.IR Shield Photon is built with only the highest quality IR components available and boasts dual Infrared emitters with configurable IR Power.
 The supplied firmware supports hardware PWM for sending IR signals.

 We have provided a link below to the preliminary product data sheet and would welcome feedback on additional, nice to have or missing features, if any.
-Please read the data sheet for a more detailed description of the A.IR shield.
-Continue reading Preview: A.IR Shield Nano, a high-end Infrared Shield for AnalysIR, IRremote & IRLib
+Please read the data sheet for a more detailed description of the A.IR Photon shield.